Back to Blog

 Controllers must provide a reasonably accessible, clear privacy notice that includes: categories of personal data processed, purposes of processing, how consumers can exercise their rights, categories of data shared with third parties, and categories of third parties with whom data is shared.

-Sensitive Data Consent
+Sensitive Data Notice and Opt-Out

 Data Processing Agreements